 - Copy the data.

-In Excel, highlight your sales data (or whatever data you’re working with), and copy it (Ctrl + C
+In Excel, highlight your sales data (or whatever data youโre working with), and copy it (Ctrl + C). - Switch over to PowerPoint and choose where you want the data.

 - Under the

-. - Click OK, and PowerPoint will now automatically update when Excel changes.
+Paste Linkand choose theMicrosoft Excel Worksheet Object. - Click OK, and PowerPoint will now automatically update when Excel changes.

 Quick Formatting Fix

 Once your data is pasted into PowerPoint, you might notice part of it is hard to read (like transparent text).
-Here’s a simple fix:
+Hereโs a simple fix:

 - Select your data in PowerPoint.